logo

 <form data-captcha data-captcha-debug="false" action="/signup" method="POST">

-Once enabled, on every successful challenge the widget logs six lines to console.log:
+Once enabled, on every successful challenge the widget logs five lines to console.log:

 [captchaapi] starting challenge flow {baseUrl: "…", siteKey: "…", platform: "MacIntel", cores: 8}